Back to All Guides

 • Flathead screwdriver

-• Pipe wrench (for anode rod)
+• Adjustable wrench (for access panel)

 • Work gloves